brianbouril/Grunt-And-You/README.md

-grunt-presentation
+Grunt And You
 ==================

-Using Grunt.js for quick development automation and production ready builds.
+Using Grunt.js for quick Front End Development automation and production ready builds.